The Basics of Plumbing Regulation

 - - The installation of any trap, waste or soil pipe, ventilation pipe, or overflow pipe connected with the sanitary fixtures

-- Basically, this means any work involving the pipework to or from and including the sanitary fixture itself have to be carried out by an authorised person.
+- Basically, this means any work involving the pipe work to or from and including the sanitary fixture itself, must be carried out by an authorised person.

-- Plumbing issues that you should contact a professional straight away:
+- Plumbing issues that you should contact a professional straight away about, include:

 - - Blocked or overflowing drains (that you can’t unblock)

 - - No hot water